sbourdelin/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 the kobject uevent fallback mechanism will never take effect even for request_firmware_nowait() when uevent is set to true.

+Although the fallback mechanisms are not used widely today they cannot be removed from the kernel since some old userspace may exist which could entirely depend on the fallback mechanism enabled with the kernel config option CONFIG_FW_LOADER_USER_HELPER_FALLBACK.
+In the future though drivers may opt to embrace a different API which provides alternative fallback mechanisms.

 Justifying the firmware fallback mechanism
 ==========================================